0xDBFB7/scientific_standards/README.md

 One might argue that this is a sort of "implicit" or *de facto* standard, a type used almost everywhere in the literature; one group bases their experimental design on a previous group's well-established design (which, in this case, had nothing to do with electronic mosquito repellents).
 Each experiment reinforces the other in the age-old way.

+To their credit, this field appears to have automatically standardized itself to a

 Cabrini et al's study yields robust results that align neatly with previous data and agree with hypotheses from other studies; a testament to the experience and skill of the researchers and their use of existing best practices in mosquito research.

 However, even here, we have hints that an "explicit", *de jure* perscriptive standard might be useful: